Fibromyalgia in Salisbury

-How Physical Therapy Can Relieve Your Fibromyalgia Pain
+How Physical Therapy in Salisbury Can Relieve Your Fibromyalgia Pain

 Most of us can deal with a little pain.
 We may have the occasional ache from overdoing it at the gym or a twinge from bumping our shins on the bed, but most of the time we can ignore it, take an anti-inflammatory and go about our day.
 But when pain is widespread throughout your body and is accompanied by fatigue, changes in mood and sleep patterns, you may be dealing with a more serious physiological condition.
 Sound familiar?
 Schedule an evaluation today at Salisbury & Lexington, NC Centers to find out more about your symptoms and get a jump start to recovery.